fash-ns/eth-indexer/README.md

 | `this.contractInstance`  | An `ethers.Contract` instance of your contract                          |
 | `this.contractInterface` | An `ethers.Interface` for advanced parsing                              |

-You can also use any part of `ethers.js` by importing directly from `eth-indexer`.
+You can also use any part of `ethers.js` by importing directly from `argus-indexer`.

 ---